engineerrep/EarthAngel/README.md

 English|[中文版](https://github.com/engineerrep/EarthAngel/blob/main/README_CN.md)

 ## 1. Project Overview

-### 1.1 Project Summary
+### 1.1 Project Description

-EarthAngel is an App designed to help people recycle second-hand items.
-It provides a platform for owners of unused items to post them on it and for people in need to contact the owners to obtain the items free of charge.
+EarthAngel is an App dedicated to recycling unused items, with the aim of providing a platform for individuals to post their unused items for others to obtain for free.

-The main feature of EarthAngel is its provision of free services.
-In today's consumption-based society, people often choose to sell unused items to earn extra income.
-However, these items might be what some people in need require, but they cannot afford the cost of purchasing them.
-EarthAngel provides a perfect platform for these people to obtain the items they need for free.
+EarthAngel's main feature is that it is completely free.
+In today's consumer-driven society, individuals often turn to selling their unused items to generate additional income.
+However, for those in need, these items may be essential, but they cannot afford them.
+EarthAngel provides the perfect platform for people to obtain the items they need for free.

-EarthAngel is not only beneficial to the environment but also to the community.
-By recycling unused items, we can reduce waste, ease the burden of landfills, and give these items to those who need them.
-This not only helps to solve some of their problems but also enhances community cohesion.
+EarthAngel also benefits the environment.
+By recycling unused items, we can reduce waste, decrease the burden on landfills, and provide these items to those in need.
+This not only helps them solve problems, but also protects the environment.

-If you have any unused items, consider posting them on EarthAngel.
-Through this platform, you can help people in need of these items and make contributions to the environment and community.
-If you need some items, you can also find them on EarthAngel.
-This is a community where we can help each other and make contributions to the environment and community together.
+Consider posting your unused items on EarthAngel to help those in need and make a contribution to the environment.
+And if you are in need of items, you can also search for them on EarthAngel.

 ### 1.2 Project Features

-- Environmental concept: EarthAngel is an app dedicated to environmental protection.
-By recycling second-hand items, we reduce waste of resources and ease the burden of landfills.
-This not only helps to protect the environment but also contributes to a better world for the future.
+- Environmental concept: EarthAngel is committed to environmental conservation by recycling unused items, reducing waste and the burden on landfills.
+This not only protects the environment but also contributes to the future.

-- Free services: EarthAngel provides completely free services aimed at helping those in need obtain the items they require.
-This is also beneficial to owners of items as they can give away unused items free to those who require them.
+- Free services: EarthAngel's services are completely free, aimed at helping people in need obtain the items they require.
+For the item owners, this is also a good thing, as they can provide unused items for free to those who need them.

-- Community connection: EarthAngel is not only an app for recycling second-hand items but also helps people in the community to connect.
-Through this platform, people can help and support each other in the community and build compassionate community relationships.
+- Establishing connections and support: EarthAngel is an application for recycling unused items, which not only helps individuals find the items they need but also establishes connections and mutual support.

 ## 2. Contribution Guidelines
 We welcome everyone to contribute!
 EarthAngel is an open-source project, and we appreciate your enthusiastic support.
 This project follows the [MIT License](https://github.com/engineerrep/EarthAngel/blob/main/LICENSE).